Endumeni Local Municipality

-Endumeni Local Municipality is an administrative area in the Umzinyathi District of KwaZulu-Natal in South Africa.
-Endumeni is an isiZulu name meaning "a place of thunderstorm".
+Endumeni Municipality (UMasipala wase Endumeni) is a local municipality within the Umzinyathi District Municipality, in the KwaZulu-Natal province of South Africa.
+Endumeni is an isiZulu word meaning "a place of thunderstorm".
 The municipality shares its name with the Endumeni hill.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of thirteen members elected by mixed-member proportional representation.
 Seven councillors are elected by first-past-the-post voting in seven wards, while the remaining six are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 In the election of 1 November 2021, the African National Congress (ANC) lost its majority, with both it and the Inkatha Freedom Party (IFP) winning five seats.

 The following table shows the results of the election.